owrmille/cub_3d/README.md

 1. Start with the texture and color definitions.
 2. Add the map as the final component.
 3. Separate elements with one or more empty lines.
-4. Maintain the order of information within each element.
+4. Maintain the order within elements: the map must be last, while other elements can appear in any order.

 ---